yatingsong7/Task-management-project/README.md

 - Mark a to-do or completed task as in-progress
 - Delete a task
 - See a task status by border color of the task card (to-do: red, in-progree: yellow, completed: green).
 The colors match with the ones used in task count area
+- Filter tasks based on due dates, status and priority
 - Error message for task created without title and due date
 - Successful created message showing 3 seconds when tasks being successfully created
 - Responsive for small screens